Introduction to Percent Yield Calculator

 To determine the yield and to calculate percent yield, you require two things, the actual yield and theoretical yield.

-You will need to find the moles or concentration in grams of your reactants to find the theoretical yield.
-Make sure you convert the concentration to a single unit: either grams or moles.
-For fix that, you can use Grams to Moles Calculator before proceeding.
+You can use yield percentage calculator or you will need to find the moles or concentration in grams of your reactants to find the theoretical yield.
+Make sure you convert the concentration to a single unit, either grams or moles.
+To fix that, you can use grams to moles calculator before proceeding.

 Let's consider you have both the values; how will you find the output?